dpaetzel/RunRSLBench.jl/scripts/2024-gecco/README.md

    julia --project=. scripts/2024-gecco/run.jl runbest 2-2-502-0-0.9-true.data.npz
    ```

-   to run the configured ML algorithms using the best set of hyperparameters
+   to run the configured ML algorithms on the
-   found by `optparams`.
+   `../2024-gecco-tasks/2024-01-19T16-28-51.924-task-selection/2-2-502-0-0.9-true.data.npz`
+   data set.

 ## Slurm scripts

-We provide Slurm scripts to automate performing repeated runs on all the data sets.
+We provide a Slurm script to automate performing repeated runs on all the data
+sets (`submitrunbest`).

 ## Evaluation